leventemo/eeieeioh/README.md

 - [ ] get rid of duplicate h1 css in `contact.component.css` & `about.component.css`
 - [x] typography in form: set it to custom typogr.
 - [ ] redo responsive layout & styling a la Cards, which has changed
-- [ ] snackbar: your message has been sent message
+- [ ] snackbar: "your message has been sent" msg
 - [ ] lazy loading?
 - [ ] sanitazion?
 - [x] automatic scroll to top on click of "Contact" btn (important on mobile screens)